 Ahhh Rome, the eternal city.
 How would a list of the world’s “IT” cities ever be complete without it!?
 I’m a huge fan of Rome, having visited with my dad when I was seventeen as our first European city on our Euro adventure.
 To see, do and eat everything in Rome – here’s our Rome bucket list!

 The Russian capital completely and utterly fascinates me.
 Although I prefer St Petersburg to visit, I thought I’d better be fair and cover the most visited of the two.
 Moscow is full of history and intrigue, with some incredible displays of architecture (just head straight to the Red Square and you’ll see what I mean).
 My only regret is that I didn’t have long enough to enjoy the museums and public buildings, so I’ll be sure to return one day soon!

 As the international gateway to Australia, Sydney is incredibly popular among foreign visitors – and for good reason!
-This city by the sea has a lot to offer and enjoys relatively good weather year round (though the odd shower or storm can sometimes creep up on you!)
-If you don’t have long, you can still do in Sydney in 48 hours if you know where to go in advance!
+This city by the sea has a lot to offer and enjoys relatively good weather year-round (though the odd shower or storm can sometimes creep up on you!)

 Rio de Janeiro

 My favourite city in South America was hands down Rio de Janeiro (or simply ‘Rio’) in Brazil.
-This city is absolutely huge and can be overwhelming at first, but to make sure you see it all read this list of everything you must not miss in Rio de Janeiro!
+This city is absolutely huge and can be overwhelming at first, but stays in your heart for years to come.

 Over to you!
 Where are your favourite cities in the world?